sbarabe/SBK_WRISTBLASTER/README.md

 For more details, see the full license text: CC BY-NC 4.0.

 ## Author & Collaborator

-# Author: Samuel Barabé
+### Author: Samuel Barabé

-👨‍💻 Father of four, engineer, outdoor enthusiast, and passionate maker.
+- 👨‍💻 Father of four, engineer, outdoor enthusiast, and passionate maker.
-🛠 Addicted to MCU programming, coding, and 3D design.
+- 🛠 Addicted to MCU programming, coding, and 3D design.
-👻 Inspired by the rugged, prototype-like aesthetic of Ghostbusters devices.
+- 👻 Inspired by the rugged, prototype-like aesthetic of Ghostbusters devices.
-💡 This project was born from my love for creative electronics, practical prototyping, and immersive props.
+- 💡 This project was born from my love for creative electronics, practical prototyping, and immersive props.
+- 🎁 I especially love making props for my children, bringing their favorite fictional worlds to life.

-# Collaborator: David Miyakawa
+### Collaborator: David Miyakawa

-🎨 Talented graphic designer with a deep love for the Ghostbusters lore.
+- 🎨 Talented graphic designer with a deep love for the Ghostbusters lore.
-🎶 Major contributor to sound effects design, prop look development and screen-accurate, device work flow.
+- 🎶 Major contributor to sound effects design, prop look development and screen-accurate, device work flow.
-🛠 Skilled in assembling, painting, and finishing props to high-quality standards.
+- 🛠 Skilled in assembling, painting, and finishing props to high-quality standards.
-💡 David's input has been invaluable in achieving realistic soundscapes, design accuracy, and practical prop assembly.
+- 💡 David's input has been invaluable in achieving realistic soundscapes, design accuracy, and practical prop assembly.

 ## Contact